bluerobotics/bluerobotics.github.io/brov2/assembly.md

 - 2 front center panels
 - 2 rear center panels
-- threadlocker
+- Thread-locker
 - The bag with 8 M4x18 socket head cap screws
 - 3 mm allen hex key

-1. Apply one drop of threadlocker to the end of each of the 8 M4x18 screws.
+1. Apply one drop of thread-locker to the end of each of the 8 M4x18 screws.

 2. Attach one of the electronics enclosure cradle to the rear center panels.